The Marquise

 The Marquise is a romantic comedy play by Noël Coward, written as a vehicle for Marie Tempest, who starred in the original 1927 production in London.
-Among later players of the central role have been Lilian Gish, Celia Johnson, Moira Lister, Diana Rigg and Kate O'Mara.
+Among later players of the central role have been Lillian Gish, Celia Johnson, Moira Lister, Diana Rigg and Kate O'Mara.

 The play is set in 18th-century France and depicts the complications arising from the romantic affairs of two generations of an aristocratic family.

 Background

 By 1926 Coward had written more than a dozen plays, two of them – The Vortex and Hay Fever – were big box-office successes, and he was in demand as a playwright.
 He had promised Marie Tempest to write a comedy for her, and completed The Marquise while recuperating from a breakdown in his health, brought on by overwork.
 He told his mother, "As there are several illegitimate children in it I doubt if Lord Cromer [the official censor] will care very deeply for it".
 The censor licensed the play, and it was put into rehearsal.
 Tempest wrote to Coward: "Your writing of the play is, to me, amazing.
 I cannot tell you how much I love it all!!"

 Tempest co-starred with her husband, W. Graham Brown, who also directed.
 The play opened at the Criterion Theatre, London, on 16 February 1927 and ran for 129 performances, until 11 June.